The information below is designed to help potential applicants who wish to enter any one of the awards on offer through BAAS during 2020-21.

 The BAAS School, Undergraduate and Postgraduate Essay Awards.

 Each essay, in whatever competition, must adhere to the guidelines set out below.

 All essays should be anonymous.
 No names or institutional affiliation must appear on the essay itself, only on the covering letter attached with the essay (both must be submitted by e-mail to firstname.lastname@example.org by the relevant deadline; please indicate the name of the Award for which you are applying in the subject line).

 Please note that while the Association would like to communicate the results of the essay competitions to all candidates, the number of entries received simply make that impossible.
 Therefore only winners and honourable mentions in each category will be notified of the results.
 If candidates have not received notification of the standing of their essay by the beginning of April, then they should assume that the essay has not been successful on this occasion.

-THE BAAS GRADUATE TEACHING ASSISTANTSHIPS (GTAs), THE MONTICELLO TEACHING FELLOWSHIP, THE ECCLES FELLOWSHIPS and the BAAS BOOK AWARD
+THE BAAS GRADUATE TEACHING ASSISTANTSHIPS (GTAs), THE MONTICELLO TEACHING FELLOWSHIP, and the BAAS BOOK AWARD

 In each of the categories above, the Association would urge potential applicants to read the guidelines provided under the Awards tab as carefully as possible.